david-hil/100-days-of-code/LOG.md

 I really might need to revisit some JS later on.
 I know only the most basic syntax from SoloLearn, and the rest is just guessing/googling error messages.

 Scrimba is really cool.
 If you haven't tried it yet, you should.

+### Day 2: September 7, 2018

+**Today's Progress**: Made progress with some advanced feauteres of the todo-app

+**Thoughts:** 1h is quite a lot of time in general, but no time if you code.
+UsuallynI code for hours on end, but only once to twice a week.